 Do you have the financial resources to take my case to trial if necessary?

-Amputation cases are expensive to litigate and often require medical experts, life-care planners, and economists.
-With more than 50 years of service and over $2 billion recovered, Jacoby & Meyers has the resources to fully prepare cases without pressuring clients to accept low settlements.
+Amputation cases are complex to litigate and often require the involvement of medical experts, life-care planners, and economists.
+With more than 50 years of experience, Jacoby & Meyers provides the resources necessary to build evidence-based cases and pursue compensation that reflects the documented impact of your injuries.

 What results have you achieved in serious injury cases?

 Past results matter.
-A law firm’s track record is the best predictor of future success and demonstrates its ability to deliver positive outcomes.
-Analyzing past results helps you understand a firm’s strengths and determine if they are the right fit for your case.
+A law firm’s track record can reflect its experience handling complex cases.
+Reviewing past verdicts and settlements may help you understand a firm’s background and determine if they are the right fit for your case.

 Who will actually be handling my case?

 You deserve a dedicated legal team that sees the person behind the case, not just another file passed from desk to desk.
-We understand the vulnerability you feel after an injury, and we believe you shouldn’t have to deal with this journey alone.
-When you choose Jacoby & Meyers, you are gaining a partner committed to your full recovery, physical, financial, and emotional.
+We understand the vulnerability you feel after an injury, and we believe you should not have to navigate this process alone.
+When you choose Jacoby & Meyers, you are working with a team committed to addressing your physical, financial, and emotional recovery.
 Our attorneys manage cases with focused attention, experience, and the resources each client’s situation demands.

 How are legal fees handled?